IYake/EECS-738-Final-Project/README.md

 # EECS-738-P3
-## Convolutional Neural Network Similar to AlexNext but not Exactly(?)
+## Convolutional Neural Network Similar to AlexNet but not Exactly(?)

 ### Team Members
 - **Ian Yake**